Sterrs/leaning/STYLE.md

   However, prefer `refl` over `simp`, and `assumption` over `cc`.

-  It is also fine (and perhaps encouraged) to replace invocations of `simp` with `rw` at your discretion, as these are likely faster, and can make proofs more legible.
+  It is also fine (and perhaps encouraged) to replace invocations of `simp` with `rw` at your discretion, as these are likely faster, can make proofs more legible and explicit, don't require Lean to do a search every time you load the file, and prevents weird `simp` behaviour from breaking existing proofs.
+- Try not to use `simp` unless it closes a goal (with an obvious exception being `simp at h` followed by `assumption` or `contradiction`).
+This makes it less likely that we will have to rewrite the entire proof if a `simp` lemma gets removed or `simp` behaviour changes.
 - Always put a trailing comma after the last command in a block, so that you can make lean evaluate that command by positioning yourself after the comma.
 - Name hypotheses starting with h, except in exceptional circumstances, and then